is a condition where a male has an extra X sex

 The extra chromosome also affects:

 The symptoms can be very minimal or severe.
-Many men with Klinefelter's syndrome do not even know they have it.
+Many men with the syndrome do not even know they have it.

 The diagnosis may be found: